 Current guidelines recommend that:

-Each year approximately 22,000 Australian men are diagnosed with prostate cancer and over 3300 men die from a direct result of prostate cancer each year.
+Each year approximately 17,000 Australian men are diagnosed with prostate cancer and more than 3,600 men die as a direct result of prostate cancer.
 This equates to 55 men being diagnosed with prostate cancer and 9 men dying from prostate cancer each day.
 It is the most common cancer in men and the second leading cause of cancer death.

 In 2008, prostate cancer was an underlying cause of death for more men than breast cancer was for women (accounting for 3,031 deaths or 4.1% of male deaths compared with 2,774, or 3.9% of female deaths).